TejveerSingh13/ML-AI-python/README.md

 ## Hierarichal Clustering
 We dont have to specify anynumber of clustering in the beginning.
 It visualizes on own which will then help us to decide number of cluster.
 2 approches ->
-- i - Agglomerative Approch: each point begain as own cluster and then joined together
+- i - **Agglomerative Approch:** each point begain as own cluster and then joined together
+In the above approch the main question is how do we measure proximity/distance/similarity between two clusters? there are 4 possible ways
+  1. MIN(Single Linkage) : Distance b/w closest point for two cluster
+  2. MAX(Complete Linkage) : Distance b/w farthest point for two cluster
+  3. Group Average : Avg distance of all the points in both clusters
+  4. Distance Between centroids : Distance b/w centroids of two cluster
-- ii - Divisive Approch: everything as one cluster and then divided into individual clusters
+- ii - **Divisive Approch:** everything as one cluster and then divided into individual clusters

 ## SVM - Support Vector Mechine
 Hyperplane(it is a flat plane that is a (N-1) dimension in a N dimentional space) to create a seperation between classess.